TheMkrage/VexSkyrise_Robie/README.md

 1. LCD Auto Picker
 2. Straight Strafing
 3. 8 Point and 12 Point Auto
-4. PID Loops that are used in Auto
+4. PID structs that are used in Auto

 Auto  | Method Name
 ------------- | -------------